krismeister/peer-collage/README.md

 Starting the Servers
 --------------------

-``
-node main startPeerJs //Start the Peer.js server by running this command from the terminal:
+Start the Peer.js server by running this command from the terminal:
-``

-``
+``node main startPeerJs ``

-node main start //Then open another terminal and start the http server by running this command.
+Then open another terminal and start the http server by running this command.

-``
+``node main start``

 license